lithrion/lithrion.github.io/_class-projects/Final-Project.md

 The offensive security portion of the project was a capture the flag type activity where we exploited vulnerabilities on the machine that the ELK stack was monitoring.

-The network analysis portion of the project was independent of the offensive/defensive sections, and involved analysis a PCAP file for suspicious activity.
+The network analysis portion of the project was independent of the offensive/defensive sections, and involved analysis of a PCAP file for suspicious activity.

 ## Network Topology

 The image below shows the topology of the network that was used during this project.
-Target1 and Target2 were the focus of the offesnive security portion of the project.
+Target1 and Target2 were the focus of the offensive security portion of the project.
 The defensive portion focused on the ELK server, which was observing Target 1 and Target2.
 The Capstone machine was part of another project, and the network anaylsis portion of the project was independnet of this network.

 ![Network Topology](/images/class-projects/final/topology.png)